-To help commemorate Arizona’s centennial on February 14, 2012, a centennial project was begun to inventory and promote the protection of historic cemeteries throughout the state.
-Historic cemeteries were chosen as the focus of a centennial project because they are important irreplaceable resources many of which are in danger of being lost through neglect, natural erosion, and vandalism.
-As the Arizona Centennial approached, it seemed appropriate that an organized statewide effort be undertaken to locate, inventory and provide guidance for the conservation and maintenance of these significant properties.
+To help commemorate Arizona’s centennial on February 14, 2012, a centennial project was started to inventory and promote the protection of historic cemeteries throughout the state.
+Historic cemeteries were chosen as the focus of a centennial project because they are important irreplaceable resources, many of which are in danger of being lost through neglect, natural erosion, and vandalism.
+As the Arizona Centennial approached, it seemed appropriate that an organized statewide effort be undertaken to locate, inventory, and provide guidance for the conservation and maintenance of these significant properties.

 The immediate future presents challenges great enough to sink us in despair unless we apply that most basic element of American character, optimism.
 American optimism is the force that transforms challenge into opportunity, the vision that sees risk as a chance for enterprise, the determination to proceed even if prospects appear gloomy.
 The Arizona Historic Preservation Plan of 2009 takes courage from the successes of our previous efforts and finds reassurance in the support of an ever-larger portion of the state’s citizenry.
 With faith in the public value of our work and dedication to the mission we have been entrusted to further, the Plan offers goals and objectives crafted to advance the tasks necessary to ensure that Arizona remains a prosperous and fulfilling home to the individuals and families who now and in the future will make it their home.

 The Plan describes a number of principles that will guide the activities of the State Historic Preservation Office and are offered to our current and potential partners as means of achieving mutually beneficial outcomes: